AtomBSD/atomde/README.md

-# atomde-core
+# AtomDE
-AtomDE Core API
+AtomDE is a js based desktop environment designed for AtomBSD.